trickv/trick.vanstaveren.us_jekyll/wiki/Projects_Open_Source_Banshee_MTP.md

 can find them on the [MTP Patches](/wiki/Projects/Open_Source/Banshee/MTP/Patches "wikilink") page.

+### Remove old packages

+First, be sure that you have removed any distribution packaged software such as libgphoto2, gphoto2, and banshee.
+If you fail to do this, the installation will most likely have problems.

 ### Grabbing the latest libgphoto2

 libgphoto2-sharp is now installed directly out of the libgphoto2